SartoRiccardo/2020_5bi_team4_chat_protcol/docs/Software Requirements Specification.md

-﻿# Requirements for the Chat Protocol
+# Software Requirements Specification
 ---
-# 1. INTRODUCTION
+# 1. Introduction

 ## 1.1 Overview
 The chat protocol is a project inside the G. Marconi institute and created by the students.